 Coordinated intakes into the Bridge Shelter programs are facilitated seven days a week by the Coordinated Shelter Intake Team in conjunction with City-funded outreach teams, including Bridge Shelter Outreach teams, the San Diego Police Department Neighborhood Policing Division's Homeless Outreach Team (HOT) and Homelessness Response Center staff.
 Intakes are conducted in alignment with all applicable County of San Diego Public Health guidelines.
-City-funded outreach teams, including the San Diego Police Department's HOT, are approved referring partners and receive daily updates on shelter bed availability.
+City-funded outreach teams, including the San Diego Police Department's HOT, and other partnering agencies, are trained referring partners and receive daily updates on shelter bed availability.
 Housing Commission staff review referrals and match clients with the available and most appropriate shelter intervention.

-In December 2021, the Bridge Shelters conducted 298 intakes-210 intakes into Bridge Shelters for single adults, 59 intakes into the family Bridge Shelter, and 29 intakes into the TAY Bridge Shelter.
-The 298 intakes include individuals who may have entered more than once, and represent 230 unique single adults/TAY and 18 unique families with children (totaling 59 individuals).
+In January 2022, the Bridge Shelters conducted 23 intakes-21 intakes into Bridge Shelters for single adults, and two intakes into the family Bridge Shelter.
+The 23 intakes include individuals who may have entered more than once, and represent 21 unique single adults/TAY and two unique individuals who joined families with children.

 As COVID-19 cases surged among the general population, similar increases in case rates occurred in the population of people experiencing homelessness who reside in the City's shelter system.
-Regularly scheduled COVID-19 testing administered during the weeks of December 13 and December 27 yielded a significant number of COVID-19 positive cases.
-In alignment with public health guidelines, client intakes were temporarily suspended at all three Bridge Shelter Programs.
+Regularly scheduled COVID-19 testing administered during the weeks of December 13 and through the month of January yielded a significant number of COVID-19 positive cases.
+In alignment with public health guidelines, client intakes continued to be temporarily suspended at all three Bridge Shelter Programs during the month of January.

 Amid this regional increase in cases, there was a high demand for the County of San Diego isolation hotel rooms and a need to prioritize patients discharged from hospitals who still needed isolation.
 This meant the County had to manage prioritization of competing needs as the omicron variant impacted the region.
-Due to this limited room availability through the County of San Diego's Temporary Lodging Program, increasing COVID-19 cases across shelter programs and the lack of space in shelters to isolate clients in large numbers, the City established two temporary isolation spaces with a capacity to serve 65 individuals.
-City, Housing Commission, shelter providers and County Public Health staff work in close coordination to facilitate the transition of COVID-19 positive clients from a City isolation space into Temporary Lodging as quickly as possible.
+Due to this limited room availability through the County of San Diego's

+Temporary Lodging Program, increasing COVID-19 cases across shelter programs and the lack of space in shelters to isolate clients in large numbers, the City established two temporary isolation spaces with a capacity to serve 65 individuals.
+The isolation spaces were maintained in January.
+City, Housing Commission, shelter providers and County Public Health staff continued to work in close coordination to facilitate the transition of COVID-19 positive clients from a City isolation space into Temporary Lodging as quickly as possible.

-Table Two: Bridge Shelter Intakes by Subpopulation
+Table Two: Bridge Shelter Intakes\ by Subpopulation